sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 `http://localhost:8188/flipstreamviewer`

 4. To respond to viewer input:
+NOW NO NEED TO USE INSTANT MODE, JUST RUN.
-- Check 'Extra options', 'Auto Queue', and 'instant' on the ComfyUI control panel.
+- ~~ Check 'Extra options', 'Auto Queue', and 'instant' on the ComfyUI control panel. ~~
-- Then click the 'Queue Prompt' button.
+- ~~ Then click the 'Queue Prompt' button. ~~

 5. The UI nodes will refresh after the workflow is completed once, so you need to click 'Update' after that.